zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

        SOA and name server IP *Server Address* and go to next server in *Remaining Servers* if one or more of the following matches:
           * No DNS response.
-          * [RCODE Name] besides NoError in response.
+          * [RCODE Name] different from NoError in response.
           * AA bit not set in response.
           * No SOA record in answer section
           * Owner name of SOA record is not *Zone Name*.
    6. [Send] *Zone Name NS Query* to *Server Address*.
-   7. Output [B01_SERVER_ZONE_ERROR] with query name *Zone Name*, [query type] SOA and name server IP *Server Address* and go to next server in *Remaining Servers* if one or more of the following matches:
+   7. Output [B01_SERVER_ZONE_ERROR] with query name *Zone Name*, [query type] NS and name server IP *Server Address* and go to next server in *Remaining Servers* if one or more of the following matches:
           * No DNS response.
-          * [RCODE Name] besides NoError in response.
+          * [RCODE Name] different from NoError in response.
           * AA bit not set in response.
           * No NS records in answer section
           * Owner name of NS records is not *Zone Name*.